Wanjiku Kabira: Early life and education

-Prof. Wanjiku Kabira was born in 1948 in the present Lari Constituency.
-She went to school at Githirioni Primary School and later at Loreto High School, Limuru and Loreto Convent Msongari for her advanced certificate ("A" levels).
+Kabira was born in 1948 in present day Lari Constituency.
+She went to school at Gìthìrioni Primary School and later to Loreto High School, Limuru and Loreto Convent Msongari for her advanced certificate ("A" levels).
 She studied Literature, History and Scripture and received the "Best Performing Student" prize in Literature.

+Kabira earned her Bachelor of Arts Degree in literature from the University of Nairobi in 1978.
+She then pursued advanced studies abroad, obtaining a Master of Arts Degree in literature from the University of Wisconsin in the United States in 1980.
+She later earned a Doctor of Philosophy in literature in 1994 from the University of Nairobi, with a thesis examining 'Images of Women in Gikuyu Oral Literature'.

+Career

+Kabira is an associate professor of literature at the University of Nairobi, Kenya.
+She is a Kenyan academic and gender specialist.
+Her scholarly work focuses on oral literature, African-American Literature, and Caribbean Literature.
+Kabira has held several leadership roles, including Vice-Chair in the Kenya Constitutional Review Process (2000–2005), Chairperson of the Women Political Alliance(2002–2011), Director of the Collaborative Center for Gender and Development (1995–2009), and Chair in the Department of Literature at the University of Nairobi.
+She is the founding Director of the African Women Studies Centre at the University of Nairobi, established in June 2011.
+Kabira ensures that the economic realities of Kenyan women, especially those in rural and informal sectors, influence National policy.

 Work

-Kabira is a published author of young adult books.
-She has published widely on literature, women and on gender issues.
-One of her most notable books is A Letter to Mariama Ba, which was a response to So Long a Letter, a book written by Mariama Bâ.
+Kabìra is an established author of young adult books.
+She has published on literature, women, and gender issues.
+One of her most notable books is A Letter to Mariama Ba (2005), which was a response to So Long a Letter, a book written by Mariama Bâ.
 Her work with women saw the founding of the African Women Studies Centre at the University of Nairobi in June, 2011.
 She became the Director of the Centre in 2014 and still serves in that capacity.
-In her work with the Constitution of Kenya Review Commission she wrote a book, A Time for Harvest, which traces the women's journey in the struggle for a new constitution in the past 20 years, beginning from 1992 to 2012.
-She reminds the 16 women MPs of 290 that their mere presence in Parliament will be fruitless if it is not properly utilised.
-Other books she has also published are Our Mother's Footsteps, Reclaiming My Dreams: Stories of Wanjiriwa Rukena and The Beaten Track and other personal stories: A collection of short stories.
+In her work with the Constitution of Kenya Review Commission she wrote a book, A Time for Harvest (2012), which traces women's journey in the struggle for a new constitution in the past 20 years, beginning from 1992 to 2012.
+She reminds the 16 women Members of Parliament(MP) among 290 MPs that their mere presence in Parliament will be fruitless if it not properly utilized.
+Other books she has published are Our Mother's Footsteps (1997), Reclaiming My Dreams: Stories of Wanjira wa Rukena (2010) and The Beaten Track and other personal stories: A collection of short stories (2013).

-Other published credits of Wanjiku Mukabi Kabira include Agikuyu (Heritage Library of African Peoples East Africa).
-Professor Kabira also has written many books about women and gender issues, among them: Our Secret Lives; They Have Destroyed the Temple; Celebrating Women's Resistance; The Oral Artist.
+Other published credits of Kabìra include Agikuyu (Heritage Library of African Peoples East Africa).
+Kabìra also has written many books about women and gender issues, among them: Our Secret Lives; They Have Destroyed the Temple; Celebrating Women's Resistance; The Oral Artist.